ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-81. Your friend was thinking about ResNet blocks, and tried to visualize them in (8.45).
+Q. Your friend was thinking about ResNet blocks, and tried to visualize them in (8.45).
 <table align='center'>
   <tr>
     <td align="center">